sharey1337/Discord-Ticket-System-V14/README.md

 ## shwrey's note

 This bot was made by a guy named Noam.
-I just made the language of the bot and the English languages in the code for my Turkish friends. İyi kullanmanız dileğiyle
+I just made the language of the bot and the English languages in the code Turkish for my Turkish friends. İyi günlerde kullanmanızı dilerim.

 Made with ❤️ by Noam.